lad-sapienza/BraDypUS/bdus-docs/install/terminal.md

+---
-# Installing with the terminal and git
+title: Installing with the terminal and git
+---

 To install Bradypus with the terminal and git you need:
 - a connection to the Internet